Version 1.5.1 (Updated Mar. 16, 2023). © CC BY-SA 4.0

 This table is useful, because it shows the underlying logic of the ten commandments.
 They guide us by indicating the ways in which we are supposed to imitate God and reflect his glory in our persons and our lives. “[L]et your light shine before others, so that they may see your good works and give glory to your Father who is in heaven” (Matt.
 5:16).

 There is some flexibility in this list.
 We have chosen ten distinct attributes, one for each of the ten commandments.
 But various attributes of God are closely related to each other.
 And the implications of one of the commandments can be expanded.
-Dr. Yates, in his exposition of the framework of lex Christi, adds a number of additional useful terms.5 “Superior” can be added to the third column of the first commandment.
+Dr. Yates, in his exposition of the framework of lex Christi, adds a number of additional useful terms.6 “Superior” can be added to the third column of the first commandment.
 God is not only superior to other gods, but absolutely supreme.
 But human beings are not absolutely supreme.
 They imitate God’s superiority by being superior to other earthly creatures.
 “Covenantal” can be added to the second commandment.
 The term “covenantal” reminds us that the larger context of serving God, on which the second commandment focuses, is guided by all of God’s words given to us in the form of covenant (Ex.
 24:7-8).
 Dr. Yates adds “doxological” to the third commandment, third column, to indicate that our response to receiving God’s blessings should include praising him.
 He adds “theo-synchronic” to the fourth commandment, third column, to remind us that our activities should mesh with God’s pattern of activities (in synchrony with God [theo-]).
-He adds “beautiful” to the seventh commandment, reminding us that God is beautiful and is the source of all beauty.6 In the songs of the Song of Solomon, the lovers see the beauty of the one that they love.
+The theme of being harmonious, associated with the fifth commandment, should be understood in the light of the original harmony in the Trinity.
+Human beings are supposed to imitate this deep harmony, not just negatively avoid conflict.
+Dr. Yates adds “beautiful” to the seventh commandment, reminding us that God is beautiful and is the source of all beauty.7 In the songs of the Song of Solomon, the lovers see the beauty of the one that they love.
 He uses “sufficient” as the main term for the eighth commandment, reminding us that God owns everything and supplies what we need, so that we do not have to steal.

 12. The distinction between God and man